 Yet when it’s time for a PC tough guy to bend the bars of a jail cell, we generally don’t follow that same method to rule “you need ST 15 to bend the bars” or “you need Basic Lift of 45 lbs. to bend the bars”.
 Instead, we bring in randomness with “make a roll against ST”.
 It’s as if a PC’s physical power is a fixed quantity where most physical feats are concerned, but it suddenly becomes a variable entity when faced with other tasks, like bending bars.
 Why?

 I don’t know what the designers would say, but my take is this: Such a roll against ST represents an intentional decision to leave the target physical power required for the task undecided, pending a roll.
-This could be done by literally rolling the required power: “Roll 3d+5 for the ST of the window bar; a character with ST greater than that can bend it.”
+This could be done by literally rolling the required power, and comparing that to static ST: “Roll 3d+5 for the ST of the window bar; a character with ST greater than that can bend it.”
 Instead of that, though, we roll against the PC’s ST and implicitly use the roll’s success or failure to interpret the resistance of the target: “Looks like the bars were weaker than you!” or “Uh oh, looks like the bars were stronger than you after all.”
 Restated: although we roll against the PC’s ST and call it a test of the PC’s physical power, in a roundabout way we’re really testing the bars‘ strength in terms of their indeterminate ability to resist the PC’s fixed physical power.

 That’s my take, anyway.
 (My apologies if you were expecting something insightful.)